 In the schoolyard, children can work and explore in the garden, collect leaves, observe the chickens, rake leaves, garden, dig potatoes, peel vegetables, and gather weeds to feed to our rabbit.
 When we take nature walks on the school grounds, we slow down and use our senses to see, hear, smell, touch and think about the world around us.

 Activities take place around the half-acre schoolyard and inside the schoolhouse.
-The Knowledge House is a unique vintage home that has been reinvented into a schoolhouse.
+Class is held within a unique vintage house that has been reinvented into a schoolhouse.
 It's designed to be a comforting space for young people's first educational experiences away from home.
 It is a dedicated schoolhouse and is not used as a residence.